 The prospect of another military conflict in the Middle East prompted international benchmark Brent crude to climb around 5% last week.Energyread more

 Here are the biggest calls on Wall Street on MondayInvestingread more

 North Korea has been at the top of the stock market's wall of worry all summer, and it could be a main focus Tuesday after that sailed across Japan before breaking apart over the Pacific Ocean.

 Stock futures fell sharply Monday evening, with Dow futures down more than 100 points.

 "The North Korea challenge has really been the only thing that investors have reacted to.
 I don't know how we're going to respond, but clearly [North Korean leader] Kim Jong Un wants some attention," said Jack Ablin, chief investment officer at BMO Private Bank.
 He said there had been nervousness in Asian markets Monday.

-Some analysts have been expecting the stock market to pull back with the approach of September, historically the weakest month of the year.
-Stocks recently have been getting support from the fact that Republicans in Congress are working on a tax reform package, after developing a framework for legislation with Trump administration officials this summer.
+Some analysts have been expecting with the approach of September, historically the weakest month of the year.
+Stocks recently from the fact that after developing a framework for legislation with Trump administration officials this summer.

-Stocks closed mixed Monday, with the Nasdaq and S&P 500 higher but the Dow down five points at 21,808.
+, with the and her but the down five points at 21,808.
 Refining stocks were higher after Harvey, which smashed into Texas as a Category 4 hurricane Friday night, forced the shutdown of refineries, pushing margins wider for producers of gasoline.